-On January 21st, Thomas E. Donilon, former National Security Advisor and a member of the Center on Global Energy Policy's Advisory Board, delivered remarks about recent issues in energy geopolitics and national security, including the recent collapse in oil prices.
-His speech keynoted an event to present a new report, Navigating the U.S. Oil Export Debate, a collaboration between the Center on Global Energy Policy and the Rhodium Group.
-After his remarks, Mr. Donilon engaged in a moderated discussion with Center Founding Director Jason Bordoff about current issues in energy geopolitics, including the US oil export debate.
+On January 21st, Thomas E. Donilon, former National Security Advisor and a member of the Center on Global Energy Policy’s Advisory Board, will deliver remarks about recent issues in energy geopolitics and national security, including the recent collapse in oil prices.
+His speech will keynote an event to present a new report, Navigating the U.S. Oil Export Debate, a collaboration between the Center on Global Energy Policy and the Rhodium Group.
+After his remarks, Mr. Donilon will engage in a moderated discussion with Center Founding Director Jason Bordoff about current issues in energy geopolitics, including the US oil export debate.

-Following the report presentation and Mr. Donilon's remarks, Jonathan Leff, Global Commodities Editor at Reuters, moderated a discussion about US oil exports with:
+Following the report presentation and Mr. Donilon’s remarks, Jonathan Leff, Global Commodities Editor at Reuters, will moderate a discussion about US oil exports with:

 Registration is required for in-person attendance.
 It will also be livestreamed at: energypolicy.columbia.edu/watch (no registration is required to view the livestream).

 This event is open to press.
 Please direct all media inquiries to [email protected].